 How long does it take?

-After the actual online notary session begins, it usually takes just a few minutes.
-The COVID-19 pandemic is keeping our notaries very busy, so please be patient after you submit your documents as you await your turn.
+After the actual online notary session begins, it only takes a few minutes.
+The COVID-19 pandemic is keeping our online notaries very busy, so please be patient after you submit your documents as you await your turn.
 If you have an emergency or need a document notarized on the weekends or after business hours, we offer an optional Priority Rush Service that will afford you white-glove treatment.

 Is Remote Online Notarization safe and secure?